COGS18/Projects/faq.md

 ## Documentation and Comments

 #### Where should I include docstrings and comments?
 Your module with your functions should have docstrings for functions and inline comments as needed.
 The Notebook would likely then (depending on your project) have a description of your project in a markdown cell, import your functions, and then run your main function to demonstrate how your project works.
 If you choose to run your project using a script rather than a Notebook, the Notebook should contain a short description of the project and a line of code that runs your script, such as `%run -i 'script.py'` or `!python script.py`.
-Note that test functions don’t require docstrings, but including them is fine.
+Note that tests don’t require docstrings, but including them is fine.

 #### Do we need a docstring for `__init__` functions of classes?
 Depends on how complicated your `__init__` function is.
 Can the reader tell at a glance what the init function is doing or which class variables are being set and why?
 If not, maybe describe those variables in code documentation and have a simple method comment that says "Class constructor for class Foo."
 When in doubt, make comments!